MariaZubiate/isb_2024_gh82/ISB/Laboratorio_6/Informe_del_Laboratorio_6.md

 ## *6. Bibliografía* <a name="id13"></a>
 [1] PLUX – Wireless Biosignals, S.A., "BITalino (r)evolution Lab Guide: Experimental Guides to Meet & Learn Your Biosignals" OD.LB.04.05, Feb.
 15, 2021.
-[2] OpenBCI.
-"Mark IV — OpenBCI Headwear", OpenBCI Documentation.
-April 27, 2024
-[5] Zhou et al., "Alpha peak activity in resting-state EEG is associated with depressive score," Frontiers in Neuroscience, 2023.
+[2] Zhou et al., "Alpha peak activity in resting-state EEG is associated with depressive score," Frontiers in Neuroscience, 2023.
-[6] Grassini et al., "Watching nature videos promotes physiological restoration: evidence from the modulation of alpha waves in electroencephalography," Frontiers in Psychology, 2022.
+[3] Grassini et al., "Watching nature videos promotes physiological restoration: evidence from the modulation of alpha waves in electroencephalography," Frontiers in Psychology, 2022.
-[7] M. Adeniyi, A. Awosika, "Impact of Gender on Post-Exercise Orthostasis Related Changes in EEG Amplitudes," J. Med.
+[4] M. Adeniyi, A. Awosika, "Impact of Gender on Post-Exercise Orthostasis Related Changes in EEG Amplitudes," J. Med.
 Sci, 2023.
-[8] S. Snipes, E. Meier, S.N.
+[5] S. Snipes, E. Meier, S.N.
 Meissner, H.P.
 Landolt, R. Huber, "How and when EEG reflects changes in neuronal connectivity due to time awake," IScience, 2023.
-[9] A.K.
+[6] A.K.
 Maddirala, K.C.
 Veluvolu, "Eye-blink artifact removal from single channel EEG with k-means and SSA", Scientific Reports, 2021.
-[10] M. Jurczak, M. Kołodziej, A. Majkowski, "Implementation of a convolutional neural network for eye blink artifacts removal from the electroencephalography signal", Frontiers in Neuroscience, 2022.
+[7] M. Jurczak, M. Kołodziej, A. Majkowski, "Implementation of a convolutional neural network for eye blink artifacts removal from the electroencephalography signal", Frontiers in Neuroscience, 2022.
-[11] M.S.
+[8] M.S.
 Köhler, J. Stekelenburg, W. De Baene, "Mental Fatigue and its Effects on Alpha Waves: An EEG study," 2023.
-[12] W. Hohaia, B.W.
+[9] W. Hohaia, B.W.
 Saurels, A. Johnston, "Occipital alpha-band brain waves when the eyes are closed are shaped by ongoing visual processes," Scientific Reports, 2022.
-[13] J. Molina, M.Á.
+[10] J. Molina, M.Á.
 Guevara et al., "Cognitive training on the solving of mathematical problems: an EEG study in young men," Actualidades en Psicología, 2021.
-[14] C. Kim, J. Lee, K.C.
+[11] C. Kim, J. Lee, K.C.
 Lee, "An empirical approach to analyzing the effects of stress on individual creativity in business problem-solving: emphasis on the electrocardiogram and electroencephalogram," Frontiers in Psychology, 2022.
+[12] OpenBCI.
+"Mark IV — OpenBCI Headwear", OpenBCI Documentation.
+April 27, 2024
 [13] E. Nsugbe, O.W.
 Samuel, M.G.
 Asogbon, G. Li, "A self-learning and adaptive control scheme for phantom prosthesis control using combined neuromuscular and brain-wave bio-signals," Engineering Proceedings, vol. 2, no. 1, 2020.
 [14] S. Paszkiel, P. Dobrakowski, A. Łysiak, "The impact of different sounds on stress level in the context of EEG, cardiac measures and subjective stress level: A pilot study," Brain sciences, vol. 10, no. 10, 2020.